Letter from the Pastor

 Star of the Sea Parishioners attending the Sunday 9:30am Mass

-Talent in Service
+Stewardship of Talent in Service

 While every Catholic needs to receive their weekly spiritual nourishment by attending Mass on Sunday, intuitively, we know that the Gospel preached on Sundays should not be restrained to one day a week, and should be put into action Monday through Saturday.
 Everyone has different schedules, abilities, and interests, but we all share a common responsibility to be active members of the Body of Christ.
 A good steward is one who takes this responsibility seriously and finds ways to put his or her talent to work.
 Star of the Sea offers a variety of ministries for you to join –from Bible studies to outreach programs.
 You don’t need to be an artist or musician to have “talent.”
 You don’t even need a special hobby or skill.
 All you need is the conviction that you do, in fact, have a role to play, and the willingness to seek it out.